Parent page: Preparing Your Design for Manufacture

 Your objective is to have a Solution for each unique part used in your design.
 This Solution information is transferred into the BOM, providing the information needed to purchase the components.

-In a managed component each Part Choice becomes a Solution - coupling the design component to the manufacturer part, and the available suppliers.
-Solutions for Managed Components
+In a Workspace Library component component each Part Choice becomes a Solution - coupling the design component to the manufacturer part, and the available suppliers.

-Part Choices can be ranked and additional Part Choices can be added in ActiveBOM, these Part Choice updates are stored in the Managed Content Server.
-Solutions for Unmanaged Components
+Part Choices can be ranked and additional Part Choices can be added in ActiveBOM, these Part Choice updates are stored in the Workspace.

-ActiveBOM also supports creating Solutions for unmanaged components, that is, components placed from a company file-based library (for example; *.SchLib, *.IntLib, *.DbLib, *.SVNDbLib).
+ActiveBOM also supports creating Solutions for non-Workspace Library components, that is, components placed from a company database or file-based library (for example; *.SchLib, *.IntLib, *.DbLib, *.SVNDbLib).

-Since unmanaged components do not support Part Choices, ActiveBOM offers the following mechanisms to connect them to the supply chain:
+Since non-Workspace Library components do not support Part Choices, ActiveBOM offers the following mechanisms to connect them to the supply chain:

 Components are the foundation of every electronic design.
 When you're creating a design you can divide the components into two groups - the components you already have, and the components you still need to get.
 Altium Designer includes a panel for working with each of these component-groups.

-Components panel is used to access your own collection of components, both managed and unmanaged.
-Unmanaged components can be stored in any of the available file-based library types (SchLib, IntLib, DbLib, etc.,), and managed components can be stored in any of the managed content storage systems (Altium Vault, Server, etc.).
+The Components panel is used to access your own collection of components, both Workspace and non-Workspace Library.
+Non-Workspace Library components can be stored in any of the available database and file-based library types (SchLib, IntLib, DbLib, etc.,), and Workspace Library components can be stored in a Workspace.

-Your managed (1) and unmanaged (2) components are accessed through the Components panel.
+Your Workspace (1) and non-Workspace (2) Library components are accessed through the Components panel.

 ► Learn more about working in the Components panel